A Travel Agent Guide to Researching & Qualifying Suppliers

 Anticipate questions clients will have:

 The goal is to limit back and forth as much as possible.
 While you don’t need to tell your clients all this info, you need to have it at your fingertips so you can answer their questions.
 Can they Google some of this information?
 Yes.
 Do you want them to?
-No.
+Unlikely.

 Get sensory: Focus on Experience (not just logistics):